top of page

 Saxophones, Clarinet

 whose members have included fellow KJO members Bill Scarlett, Greg Tardy and Mark Tucker.
-Since 1994, he has directed the jazz band and taught woodwinds and contemporary piano styles at Pellissippi State Community College in Knoxville.
+Since 1994, he has directed the jazz band and taught woodwinds and jazz piano at Pellissippi State Community College in Knoxville.

 bottom of page